Gaumont Palace Theatre ~ Taunton, Somerset.

 A Grade II listed art deco style theatre on Corporation street in Taunton.

 It was designed by the architect W.T.
-Benslyn, built in 1932, and like many old theatres in Britain today, it is now used as a bingo hall.
+Benslyn and opened on the 11th of July, 1932.
+During the 1960’s many famous acts appeared on its stage, with such artists like the Beatles and the Rolling Stones just to name a few.
+Like many old theatres in Britain today, it is now used as a bingo hall.

-Steel work in the balcony had rusted and then expanded causing excessive spalling to the hamstone along the bottom of the balcony.
+Steel work in the balcony above the main entrance had rusted and then expanded causing excessive spalling to the Hamstone along the bottom of the balcony.
 Hamstone is a soft honey coloured limestone from Ham Hill in Somerset.
 During the 19th century there were twenty or more quarries operating on Ham Hill and that number rose significantly during the Victorian era.
-Today there are only two quarries extracting hamstone, North quarry and the Norton or South quarry.
+Today there are only two quarries extracting Hamstone, North quarry and the Norton or South quarry.
 Both are owned by the Duchy of Cornwall.

 The sculptured panel above the centre window is titled: